 The Automation Systems segment comprised of RFID Access Control Systems ("RFID"), Building Management Systems ("BMS"), Integrated Security Division ("ISD") and Mechanical and Electrical engineering services ("M&E").
-The automation systems contributed RM12.4 million, which was 27.6% of the total revenue for the FYE 2021.
-The strong improvement was mainly due to the roll-out of an M&E project for a mixed development project in Kuala Lumpur.
+The automation systems contributed RM22.8 million, which was 26.2% of the total revenue for the FPE 2023.
+The strong improvement was mainly due to the M&E project with the contract value amounting to RM 34.7 million for a mixed development project in Kuala Lumpur, which expected to be completed by end of 2023.

-The F&B Distribution segment comprised selling and distribution of imported food items such as fruit juice, premium biscuits, canned fruits, jams and spreads, olive oil and vinegar as well as pasta, with approximately 150 products which major brands include Basso, Baronia, SICA or SICA Tomatoes, Loreto, Trucillo, Bonomi, Kronos, D' Amico and etc. This segment contributed RM20.5 million, which was 45.5% of the total revenue for the FYE 2021 and continued to remain as the main contributor to the Group's revenue.
+The F&B Distribution segment comprised selling and distribution of imported food items such as fruit juice, premium biscuits, canned fruits, jams and spreads, olive oil and vinegar as well as pasta, with approximately 150 products which major brands include Basso, Baronia, SICA or SICA Tomatoes, Loreto, Trucillo, Bonomi, Kronos, D' Amico and etc. This segment contributed RM39.2 million, which was 45.0% of the total revenue for the FPE 2023 and continued to remain as the main contributor to the Group's revenue.